paritytech/capi-multisig-app/README.md

 In a more complex setup, the user can create multiple groups of signatories and set several thresholds, each requiring a certain number of signatories from each group to sign off on transactions of a certain value range.

 ### Edit a multisig
 A multisig may need to get updated for many reasons.
 Signatories may change due to organizational restructuring or personal reasons; thresholds may change due to currency fluctuations or financial reorganization.
+As mentioned in "Mutable vs. Immutable multisig" above, _"Due to the nature of the blockchain, it is impossible to make changes to a multisig set-up once it is finalized.
+Therefore if a change is required, then a new mutisig set-up is created with the updated configuration, and the old multisig is deprecated.
+Through the use of proxy wallets, it is possible to keep the wallet containing the funds the same and change the association of the proxy wallet from the old multisig set-up to the new one."_
 The multisig tool provides a seamless user experience for making (proposing?) changes to a multisig set-up.

 ### Dissolve a multisig
+All associations are severed, funds transfered to alternate wallet or redistributed as originally stipulated, and the multisig is dissolved.

 ## Transacting

 ### Initiate transaction
+Any authorised user is able to initiate a transaction by selecting a destination address and an amount to send.
+The user will then sign the transaction and submit it for other signatories to sign.

-#### Call hash communication(???)
+#### Call hash comm
-Asynchronous messaging facility?
+Asynchronous messaging facility (email, in-app messaging)?

 ### Signatories sign
+Each signatory, once notified, can access the transaction and sign or reject a transaction.
-#### Transaction confirmation comm (???)
+#### Transaction confirmation comm
+A message is sent to all signatories confirming the transaction success.
+#### Transaction rejection comm
+A message is sent to all signatories that the transaction was rejected (including a message from the rejecting signatory).

 ## Transaction history
+A list of historical transactions can be viewed inside the Multisig tool.
+Each item in the list can be clicked to reveal more detail about the transaction.

 # Proxies
+Proxy wallets (walltes that are not able to transact on their own but instead are taking instructions from another wallet) are used by the Multisaig tool to abstract the process of re-creating the full multisig set-up from the end user into a seamless multisig editing experience.

 # Offchain data
+Some of the funcionality of the Multisig tool requires off-chain data storage.
+Details of this will be provided here.

+# UI Considerations
+## Media Forms
+## Screen Transations
+## Transaction state

 # Other considerations / NFRs